-Update: These offers for the Amex EveryDay® Credit Card, the Citi Prestige® Card and the Premier Rewards Gold Card from American Express have expired.
+Update: These offers for the Amex EveryDay® Credit Card and the Citi Prestige® Card have expired.
 Learn more about the current offers here.

 For years, The Platinum Card® from American Express was the gold standard of premium credit cards.
-The card has a $550 annual fee, but amassed a huge following thanks to the huge perks it offered.
+The card has a $550 annual fee (Rates & Fees), but amassed a huge following thanks to the huge perks it offered.
 The perks have changed over the years, and at the moment the card offers the following benefits, among other things:

 - $200 annual airline fee credit